The time scale of redundancy between prosody and linguistic context: Results

-Interestingly, each individual prosodic feature shows a slightly different pattern (see \cref{fig:results}).
-The long-scale past hypothesis (\cref{hyp:past}) is supported for most prosodic features individually, but not for duration and pauses; for prominence, pitch and loudness, the MI with past context (red curves in the lower plot per each feature in \cref{fig:results}) increases up to at least $3$ words.\footnote{ For absolute prominence, the curve is a little noisy but saturates at around 7 words.} For pauses though, the past MI saturates after only two words, and for duration, the MI with past alone does not seem to significantly rise above the $0,0$ point, indicating the past context does not add information beyond the word identity itself.
-However, for all prosodic features, even duration, when looking at all $n,m$ combinations, redundancy is largest around 1-2 words in the future and 3-8 words in the past---thus supporting \cref{hyp:past}.
+Interestingly, individual prosodic features show somewhat distinct patterns (see \cref{fig:results}).
+The long-scale past hypothesis (\cref{hyp:past}) is supported for most prosodic features individually, but not for duration and pauses.
+For pitch, loudness, and prominence, the MI with past context (red curves in the lower plot for each feature in \cref{fig:results}) increases until up to at least $3$ words (although the curve for absolute prominence is a little noisy).
+For duration, however, the MI with past context never rises significantly above the $0,0$ point, indicating the past context does not add information beyond the word identity itself; and for pauses, the past MI saturates after two words.

-The short-scale future hypothesis (\cref{hyp:future}) is also supported for most individual features, except for duration and pause.
-For prominence, pitch and loudness, the time scale of the future MI is shorter than the scale of the past MI, saturating somewhere between 1 and 3 words (blue curves in the lower plot per each feature in \cref{fig:results}).
-For pauses though, the future MI saturates after about 4 words, which is longer than for the past---although these MI estimates seem noisy.
-For duration, it saturates after 1 word, which is more than the past since the past curve shows no increasing trend.
-Notably however, the MI with the past is larger than with the future in all features except for duration, and, even for duration, $\mi(\Prosody, \WordsContext{n}{1})$ is larger than $\mi(\Prosody, \WordsContext{1}{m})$.
-We thus conclude that all these individual feature results' support Hypothesis 2.
+The short-scale future hypothesis (\cref{hyp:future}) is also supported for most individual prosodic features, except for duration and pause.
+For pitch, loudness, and prominence, the MI with future context is shorter than with past context, saturating between 1 and 3 words (blue curves in the lower plot in each feature in \cref{fig:results}).
+For duration, the MI with future context saturates after 1 word, which is longer than with past context (the past curve shows no increasing trend).
+For pauses, the future MI saturates after about 4 words, which is longer than with past context---although these MI estimates are noisy for this feature, likely due to data sparsity.
+Notably however, the MI with past context is higher than with future context for all prosodic features except for duration.
+We thus conclude that the results from these individual prosodic features generally support the short-scale future hypothesis.